ebishoff/git_practice_r/README.md

 # This is a repo for a project for Data and Society Course

-<p>Something! amazing on our project and explaining the data.
+<p>Anything! amazing on our project and explaining the data.
 Adding some other stuff.
 What if I add something here?</p>